Advantages and Disadvantages of Plastic

 Plastic pollution can contribute to the spread of invasive species by providing a means of transportation across bodies of water.
 Floating plastic debris can carry organisms, eggs, or seeds over long distances, introducing them to new ecosystems where they may become invasive.
 This "rafting" effect can disrupt local ecosystems and biodiversity, as the introduced species may outcompete native organisms or alter habitat conditions.

-34. What is the relationship between plastic production and fossil fuel consumption?
+Q: What is the relationship between plastic pollution and environmental justice?

 "Plastic leakage" refers to plastic waste that escapes from waste management systems and ends up in the environment, particularly in oceans.
 This leakage can occur at various points, from improper disposal by consumers to inadequate waste collection and management infrastructure.
 Understanding plastic leakage is crucial for addressing ocean pollution, as it helps identify key intervention points to prevent plastics from entering marine environments.